JFAmprimoz/alt-text-API-cpu-pip/README.md

-Alt Text API on Mamba
+Alt Text API - CPU only version

 Clone the repo

-Create an environment using the envirnoment.yml file and activate it
+Create an environment with python 3.11.8

+Use the requirements.txt file to import required packages.

 Run the server:
 $ uvicorn main:app